bp-group-60/Hybrider-Passwortmanager/README.md

 	 ```
 2. Import in IDE (Android Studio)

-or just use the _Get from Version Control..._ in the Open Project Window
+	or just use the _Get from Version Control..._ option in the Open Project Window

 ### Building
 For building this project use gradle's default build configuration.